Jen-Vu/InstagramClone/README.md

 ### feature/create-comment-class
 > On this section, there is no difference with the change before, it was just create the new comment class, and the functionality will just look like before.

+### share-comments
+> On this section, there is no new view, it was created the functionality for the comment composer, now we can add comments to our posts.